-Cincinnati Product Liability and Ohio Roundup Lawyer Reviews Glyphosate non-hodgkin lymphoma cases for plaintiffs nationwide
+Cincinnati Product Liability attorney and Ohio Roundup Lawyer Reviews Glyphosate-related leukemia and non-Hodgkin lymphoma cases for plaintiffs nationwide

 Roundup is the world’s most widely used pesticide.
 It was first released by Monsanto in 1974 and over 1.4 billion pounds of Roundup are applied to plants each year.

 Roundup contains the active ingredient glyphosate, a weed killing chemical that inhibits protein synthesis in plants.
 Though glyphosate has been approved for widespread use throughout the developed world many worry that it may not be as safe as previously thought.
 Especially as the World Health Organization’s International Agency for Research on Cancer (IARC) recently announced that glyphosate is “probably carcinogenic.”

 The EPA has historically stated that glyphosate poses no discernible health risks, though in 1985 they temporarily labelled it as “possibly carcinogenic to humans”.